10 Proven Strategies to Build an Incredible Team Culture

 Because, of course, culture isn’t always positive.
 Some cultures can become negative and “toxic”, and this can be extremely damaging for businesses and, in some cases, difficult to recover from.

 Gimlet Media became famously embroiled in a toxic work environment scandal, while covering (ironically) the toxic workplace culture of the food magazine, Bon Appetit.
 Their flagship podcast “Reply All” was paused and eventually two of the reporters resigned.
-To this day, the podcast is struggling to recover.
+The podcast struggled to recover from this and ended all together in 2022.

-So it’s not only important to have a culture, it’s important to have an amazing culture.
+So it’s not only important to just have a culture, it’s important to have a positive team culture.

 Benefits of a strong team culture

-Plus, when you have a great team culture your employees are generally happier.
-And happier employees are more productive, 12% more productive to be precise (according to a study by the University or Warwick).
+When you have a great team culture your employees are generally happier.
+And happier employees are more productive.

 This happiness can even translate through to your customers.
 As Virgin boss, Richard Branson always says, “Take care of employees and they will take care of the clients.”